 Details with Side Effects

-Mechanism of Action
+Mechanism Of Action

-Peripheral (Small) Arteries: In healthy volunteers (N = 18), a study evaluating the effects of sumatriptan on peripheral (small vessel) arterial reactivity failed to detect a clinically significant increase in peripheral resistance.
+In healthy volunteers (N = 18), a trial evaluating the effects of sumatriptan on peripheral (small vessel) arterial reactivity failed to detect a clinically significant increase in peripheral resistance.

-Absorption and Elimination
+Absorption and Bioavailability

 Protein binding, determined by equilibrium dialysis over the concentration range of 10 to 1,000 ng/mL, is low, approximately 14% to 21%.
 The effect of sumatriptan on the protein binding of other drugs has not been evaluated.

 Renal Impairment: The effect of renal impairment on the pharmacokinetics of sumatriptan has not been examined.

 Race: The systemic clearance and Cmax of sumatriptan were similar in black (n = 34) and Caucasian (n = 38) healthy male subjects.

-Animal Toxicology and/or Pharmacology
+Animal Toxicology And/Or Pharmacology

 Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
 Corneal opacities were seen at the lowest dosage tested, 2 mg/kg/day, and were present after 1 month of treatment.
 Defects in the corneal epithelium were noted in a 60-week study.
-Earlier examinations for these toxicities were not conducted, and no-effect doses were not established.
+Earlier examinations for these toxicities were not conducted and no-effect doses were not established.

-|* Relief is defined as the reduction of moderate or severe pain to no pain or mild pain after dosing without use of rescue medication.|
+|a Relief is defined as the reduction of moderate or severe pain to no pain or mild pain after dosing without use of rescue medication.|

-|1-Hour Data||Study 1||Study 2|
+|1-Hour Data||Study 2||Study 3|